Visit the TrainWeb.org Fan Page on Facebook!

 A Brief History

 The Mt.
 Rainier Scenic runs over the tracks built by the Tacoma Eastern Railroad Company between the years of 1902 and 1910.
 The railroad was incorporated on July 14, 1890.
 On December 31, 1918, while under the control of the United States Railroad Administration, the Milwaukee Road absorbed all of its subsidiary roads, including the Tacoma Eastern, into the Chicago, Milwaukee & St. Paul Railroad system.
 It was the only profitable branch on the entire Milwaukee Road Pacific Extension.
-The CM&SP railroad was closed down in 1980, and many of it's lines in Washington were abandoned, including this one.
+The CM&SP railroad was closed down in 1980, and many of the lines in Washington were abandoned, including this one.
 The Mt.
 Rainier Scenic Railroad is based out of Elbe, Washington started running excursions in the summer of 1981.
 They ran Dinner Trains for a few years before the line to Morton was not used as and was essentially abandoned for about 10 years.
-In 2003, Two trestles had to be rebuilt in order to return the Mt.
+In 2003, two trestles had to be rebuilt in order to return the Mt.
 Rainier Scenic Railroad trains to the historic Morton Depot in 2003.

-The Trip
+The Trip 6/8/2006

-Our train to Tacoma today had Mt Ranier Scenic Heisler 91, Open Car 541 and Tacoma Rail Coaches 40010, 40020 and 40030.
+Our train to Tacoma today had Mt.
+Rainier Scenic Heisler 91, Open Car 541 and Tacoma Rail Coaches 40010, 40020 and 40030.

 Heisler 91.
 Dave and I walked to find the relocated Morton Depot.
 A major television program was done about the moving of this building.

-91 starts moving forward.
+Heisler 91 starts moving forward.

 Now our train would be starting the climb to Divide.